sahithyandev/s1/src/content/docs/properties-of-materials/basics/05-polymers.md

 sidebar:
   order: 5
 prev: true
-next: false
+next: true
 ---

 Polymers can be made 100% amorphous but not 100% crystalline.
+Inter-molecular

-Inter-molecular bonds: Covalent and Van der Waals or Hydrogen.
+bonds: Covalent and Van der Waals or Hydrogen.

+Elastomers are a type of polymers.

 ## Properties